rvignesh89/mac-starter/README.md

 1. Change tap to press - By default I need to press to press 🙄
 2. Show only active items in dock - I don't like clutter.
 3. Increase keyrepeat and delay keyrepeat delay - I assume most devs like it this way.
+4. Add bottom right corner as hot corner for locking screen

 # Mac App Store